ismailfaruqi/tech-choices/README.md

 AWS is still the benchmark for the infrastructure provider, although it gets more complex and expensive each day.
 It has many features and SaaS add-ons.
 It is also very easy to find engineers who are familiar with AWS.
+I also had experience with local IaaS, most of them are lacking in features such as providing high IOPS or lacking in usability.
+Hopefully this will change in the future.

 ### 2. Monitoring: Datadog